Eat well Program in Obesity : A study on obesity and eating well program outcome amongst professional college students in Kanpur District.

 - Descriptive statistics will be generated to determine the distribution

-of socio-demographic variable.
+of socio-demographic variables.

 - Frequencies and percentages will be shown for categorical